szilard/benchm-ml/README.md

 [Spark](2e-rf-spark.txt) implementation is slow, provides the lowest accuracy and disappointingly (for a "big data" system) it [crashes](2e-rf-spark-crash.txt) already at *n* = 1M.
-Also, reading the data is more than one line of code and Spark does not provide a one-hot encoder for the categorical data (therefore I used R's data.table for that).
+Also, reading the data is more than one line of code and Spark does not provide a one-hot encoder for the categorical data (therefore I used R for that).
 Finally, the reason for the very poor predictive accuracy is that Spark's decision trees are limited to maximal depth of 30 and random forests [need](https://www.stat.berkeley.edu/~breiman/RandomForests/cc_home.htm) trees grown to the "largest extent possible".
-On the other hand if Spark would grow larger trees, that would make the training even slower.
+On the other hand, if Spark grew larger trees, that would make the training even slower.